This post was inspired by an interview with Tom Heinen and Director of Meat, Eric Besselman

-Heinen took his butchering skills and opened his own shop near Cedar and Chagrin in Cleveland’s Shaker Heights neighborhood, and eventually added groceries in 1933.
+Heinen took his butchering skills and opened his own shop near Kinsman and Lee in Cleveland’s Shaker Heights neighborhood, and eventually added groceries in 1933.

 Heinen was certainly ahead of his time for expanding product variety, but he also set the local standard for customer service and product quality.